nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_problems.md

 ## Date filter ##

-A date filter is applicable for the Problems and Issues section.
+A date filter is applicable for the ‘Problems and Issues’ section.

 ## Section content banner ##